 There is a lot of useful information there!
 The important parts for now are the 'App' section, which shows that MediaWiki and MySQL are installed, and the 'Unit' section, which shows the IP addresses allocated to each.
 These addresses correspond to the subnet we created for LXD earlier on.

-From the status output, we can see that the IP address for the MediaWiki site we have created is 10.154.173.2 Open a browser and enter that address to see the site.
+From the status output, we can see that the IP address for the MediaWiki site we have created is 10.248.243.29.
+Point your browser to that address to see the site.

 Congratulations, you have just deployed an application with Juju!

-juju destroy-model default and then create a new model.
+juju destroy-model) and then create a new one

 Now that you have configured Juju to work with a local LXD cloud, you can develop, test, and experiment with applications with speed, ease, and without additional public cloud costs.